drewbarontini/tmcss-book/source/intro.md

 #### Ability for styles to flex and work in different situations, environments

 Our styles need to be flexible so that we can add new features and pages, as well as have a solid foundation for each new site or application that we build.

+In order to create flexible and modular systems, we have to adhere to the ideas of "Modular CSS," so let's talk about those ideas.